Do you want to know what the top benefits of calisthenics are?

 But if you choose to get none of these, you can still get a great workout with nothing but your body.

-Another major benefit of calisthenics is that it’s free.
+Another significant benefit of calisthenics is that it’s free.
 Aside from the small one-time investments mentioned above, you won’t ever need to pay to exercise again.

 If you’re like most people – exercising at home will be the most convenient.

-No monthly memberships, exercise classes, or annoying gym members.
+No monthly gym membership, exercise classes, or annoying gym members.

 Your living room/garage/basement can become your personal gym.